 Following your procedure there are a number of things of which you need to be aware.

 It is inevitable that you will experience some discomfort.
-In particular this will be in the region of the hernia itself where the sutures have been placed.
+In particular this will be in the region of the hernia itself where the mesh or the sutures have been placed.
 Long acting local anaesthetic will have been injected into the wound but after a few hours this effect will wear off.
 Before it does so it is important to have some pain killers on board and to continue these on a regular basis.
 You will be sent home with some pain killers - my preference is either Panadeine Forte or Nurofen.
 I recommend that you take these initially on a regular basis as directed on the packet.
 After about 48hrs it should be necessary to take these only as required.

 You may experience some minor swelling in the region of the wound.
 You may also experience some swelling deeper to this which usually represents a collection of fluid where the hernia used to be.
 This is unusual but if it does occur most of the fluid gets absorbed back into the body within a couple of weeks.
 You may also experience some bruising around the wound which will once again disappear over a few days.